MrMarlonM/project-turmeric/README.md

 ## Deployment

 ### Deployment to Github Pages
-The website got deployed to GitHub pages ([here](https://mrmarlonm.github.io/project-turmeric/)).
+The website was deployed to GitHub pages ([here](https://mrmarlonm.github.io/project-turmeric/)).

 Following are the steps taken:
 - In the GitHub repository navigate to Settings
 - Under the point "Code and Automation" click on pages
-- Find the drop-down menu for soure section and select the Main Branch
+- Find the drop-down menu for the source section and select the Main Branch
 - Click on "Save"
 - Now the page is deployed and after refreshing the page a link to the page will be provided